 AAPA frequently hears that its data cannot be valid as it is self-reported.
-However, we collect our data at the same time PAs are receiving their W-2s and ask PAs to refer to this information when they respond to the survey to ensure that they are recalling their information accurately.
-More importantly, we benchmark our data against other available salary data and have found that we are consistently within a reasonable range of other salary sources, given the differences in what is considered "salary."
+However, we benchmark our data against other available salary data and have found that we are consistently within a reasonable range of other salary sources, given the differences in what is considered "salary."

-For example, the base salary in the 2018 AAPA Salary Report is equivalent to the NCCPA number, based on employee-reported data and within \$140 of the BLS number, based on employer-reported data.
-Other PAs reference the Medical Group Management Association based on salary data reported to MGMA by a small group of their member organizations, and the breakouts needed to accurately determine a PA's base compensation are limited due to the small sample sizes.
+For example, profession-wide compensation in the AAPA salary report is very close to data released by the Bureau of Labor Statistics, which is employer-reported based on annualized hourly wage.
+PAs reference the Medical Group Management Association (MGMA) as a source of salary benchmarking.
+However, MGMA data is based on salary data reported to MGMA by a small group of their member organizations, and the breakouts needed to accurately determine a PA's base compensation are limited due to the small sample sizes.